rbiswas4/rdp_lsst/doc/photUtils_redesign_1512.md

 - If ```zz>0``` and ```K_correct``` is ```False``` return ```Sed(wavelen=wavelen.self.wavelen*(1.0+zz), flambda=self.flambda)```
 - If ```zz<0``` and ```K_correct``` is ```True``` return ```Sed(wavelen=self.wavelen/(1.0-zz), flambda=self.flambda*(1.0-zz))```
 - If ```zz<0``` and ```K_correct``` is ```False``` return ```Sed(wavelen=self.wavelen/(1.0-zz), flambda=self.flambda)```

+# Use Cases:

+## Unnormalized Bandpasses
+Very often the throughput files are unnormalized, and each observation is accompanied with a 'zero point' and a magnitude system (usually the same).
+The zero point is used to set the normalization.
+The `BandPass.fluxAB` function would be equal to the flux with zeropoint 0, and magsys 'ab'.
+Can we generalize that function to take in these additional optional parameters?

+Also, as I understand it, an unnormalized ` -Sb` would still give correct results.
+So, maybe it should be defined as being proportional to the probability?

+## Lists of Similarly sampled Seds with different observing conditions
+Consider finding the flux/ flux uncertainty of the same object (transient or not) in a list of observations.
+If the object is a static object its Sed will be the same, but the bands might be different, and the fivesigmadepth is different leading to different values of flux uncertainty.
+For transients like SN, the seds will be different, but sampled in the same way.
+Is there a recommeded way of using these procedures so that the checks/work-arrays can be done once for such SEDs ?

+## List of potentially differently sampled Seds with the same observing conditions:
+As in an instance Catalog.
+Here the thing that is the same is the fivesigma depth.